ok-omes/OMES.CodeStandards/.NET/README.md

   * [Insterfaces must start with an I](https://github.com/ok-omes/OMES.CodeStandards/blob/main/.NET/.editorconfig#L217)

 ## Design Guidelines
-When it comes to .NET we need to adhear to the same stylicitc decisions that is in the framework itself.
+When it comes to .NET we need to adhear to the same stylistic decisions that is in the framework itself.
 You can read more about the [.NET Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/).
 This doc expands on the following topics.
 * [Naming Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines)
 * [Type Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/type)
 * [Member Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/member)